ashtonfei/google-apps-script-projects/README.md

             valid: null, // item default valid status
             value: null, //  item default value
             options: ["Male", "Female", "Other"], // options for the radio buttons
-            usePreviousAsPrefix: [0], // user previous item input as an prefix in the description
+            usePreviousAsPrefix: [0], // user previousitem input as an prefix in the description
             prefix: "Hi", // prefix world
         }
     ```